-- · Regular admission to the university. - Completion of a minimum of 12 credit hours.
+- Regular admission to the university. - Completion of a minimum of 12 credit hours.
 Although advanced students may also apply. - Satisfactory completion (grade of C or higher) of the required course S141 Introduction to Social Work. - A minimum cumulative grade point average (GPA) of 2.5 on a 4.0 scale. - Evidence of characteristics or potential required for competent social work practitioners as defined in the mission statement of the school.
 Such evidence may be derived from application materials, letters of reference, pertinent work or volunteer experience, and performance in S141 Introduction to Social Work.

 While the B.S.W.
-Program uses a rolling admissions policy, applicants, to ensure a timely review of their applications, should submit completed applications in the fall by the Monday after Thanksgiving and in the spring by the Monday after Spring break.
+Program uses a rolling admissions policy, applicants, to ensure a timely review of their applications, should submit completed applications in the fall by November 1 and in the spring by the Monday after Spring break.
 IU Northwest students generally apply at the end of their sophomore year, but can do so later in their academic career.
 Community college transfer students generally apply at the point of transfer or after completing their first semester at IU Northwest.
 The formal admission process is electronic.
-The electronic application can be accessed at: http:// socialwork.iu.edu/Apply-to-BSW/.
+The electronic application can be accessed at: http://socialwork.iu.edu/Apply-to-BSW/.
 Admission information may be obtained from:

-Dr. Andrea Tamburro B.S.W.
-Program Director Indiana University Northwest Telephone: (219) 980-7111 atamburr@iun.edu evaluated by the University Admissions office in relation to their progress toward meeting general education and supportive area degree requirements.
+Dr. Jennifer Davis B.S.W.
+Program Director Indiana University Northwest Telephone: (219) 980-6703 jenkdavi@iun.edu

+Transfer Students Students transferring from another four year accredited academic institution or a community college into Indiana University have their transcripts evaluated by the University Admissions office in relation to their progress toward meeting general education and supportive area degree requirements.
 In most instances, the University Admissions office assessment is accepted in relation to general and supportive area course requirements.